Floren6432/uc-netbeans-bcci-system/README.md

 # uc-netbeans-bcci-system

-This repository contains a Java Swing application that was developed during my second year at university.
+This repository contains a Java Swing application that was developed during my third year at university.
 It calculates employee deductions including Income Tax, SSS, Pag-IBIG, and PhilHealth contributions based on monthly salary input.
 The program applies government rates and brackets to provide accurate deduction amounts through a simple graphical user interface.

 Important Note:
 This project is created for educational purposes only and may not reflect the most current or comprehensive tax and deduction regulations.